jesselnrd/CIS350-HW2-Leonard/README.md

 4. Installing RGB LED lighting anywhere possible

 Technical Background:
 I started my college career as an engineering student at Grand Valley State University.
-After my third semester I decided that I was more interested in computer programming that I was with applications such as CAD and CAM.
+After my third semester I decided that I was more interested in computer programming than I was with applications such as CAD and CAM.
 I am now a Junior at GVSU with a major in computer science.
 I am sufficient in C, Java, and Python coding languages.
 I worked at Grand Valley State University's Campus Dining HR department for my first and second year of my university education.
 During which time I was put in charge of several spreadsheet templates used to track data of Campus Dining student employees' employment information.
 I have also built/assisted the building process of 6 gaming PC's, and 2 of which I was the sole builder.

 Favorite Meme: